NOTICE FOR BANKS

 The CD Program is a joint effort by the Treasurer's Office and the South Dakota Investment Council.
 The Investment Council corresponds with financial institutions in mid-August to request updated financial and contact information for banks, savings associations and credit unions.
 Financial institutions that would like to receive CD offers respond with updated information from which the CD offers are calculated.
 The offers are based on the size of each institution's loans and municipal bonds outstanding relative to the total loans and municipal bonds outstanding for all such institutions in the state.

-Offering letters are sent to banks and savings associations approximately three weeks prior to the issue date of September 30.
+Offering letters are sent to banks and savings associations approximately three weeks prior to the issue date.
 Two days before issuance, the rate is set at 11 a.m. central time.
 Banks and savings associations must contact the Treasurer's Office between 11 a.m. and 3 p.m. central time on the date the rate is set to indicate their decision to accept the total or part of the offer or decline the offer.
 After 3 p.m. central time, if there are funds remaining, credit unions that indicated interest are contacted and offered a CD using the same method for determining the offer size as for the banks and savings associations.
 The credit unions' decisions are communicated to the Treasurer's Office.

 At this point the Treasurer's Office awaits the delivery of the original CD in the mail.
 Once the original CD is received, the document is reviewed for correct issue date, maturity date, interest rate and allocation amount.
 The original CD is then held at the Treasurer's Office until the maturity date at which time it is returned to the bank for redemption.
 Legislative Audit also conducts a review of the CDs prior to the maturity date.